 The school will also consult the government guidance Multi-agency statutory guidance on female genital mutilation (revised 2016).
 In addition, the school recognises the important role schools has in safeguarding children from Forced Marriage.
-(The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of schools and colleges.
+The Forced Marriage Unit has published Multi-agency statutory guidance, with pages 79-84 focusing on the role of schools and colleges.
+The school is clear that when it comes to the marriage of a child, the distinction between a forced marriage and an arranged marriage does not exist.
+Following the Marriage and Civil Partnership (Minimum Age) Act 2022, which came into force in February 2023, it is an offence to engage in any conduct for the purpose of causing a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+Such a marriage is deemed a forced marriage.
+(The same legislation also provides that the minimum age at which one can legally marry or enter into a civil partnership in England and Wales is 18.)
 School and college staff can contact the Forced Marriage Unit if they need advice or information.
-Contact: 020 7008 0151 or email: fmu@fco.gov.uk
+Contact: 020 7008 0151 or email: fmu@fco.gov.uk.

-The Teaching Standards (DfE 2013) also requires all teachers to 'uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, including:
+The Teaching Standards (DfE 2013, updated 2021) also requires all teachers to 'uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, including:

-- treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others'
+- treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others' - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law.